dan-damit/Scripts-and-Snippets/Website/md/blogDec2025.md

 I wanted to have more depth in the Rain effect.
 So I was brainstorming how to accomplish that without loading down slower computers like my attempt a couple of months ago.
-I ended up having each column's font size pick a random size.
+I ended up having each column's font size pick a random size when the loop starts for that column.

 ```
 draw() {